ethereum-optimism/community-hub/src/docs/governance/delegate.md

 * Read the delegate responsibilities
 * Post a completed [delegate commitment form](https://gov.optimism.io/t/delegate-commitments/235).
   If you have any questions about the form, ask in the [delegation questions feedback thread](https://gov.optimism.io/t/delegation-questions-feedback-thread/236)
+* It is not required, but you probably also want to [delegate your OP tokens' voting power to yourself](https://app.optimism.io/delegates).

 ### Step 2: Set up your profile